-The short term goals, as a coach I focused more about the process than about the result (as a player it was the opposite and I don’t believe it worked)
+The short term goals, as a coach I focused more on the process than about the result (as a player it was the opposite and I don’t believe it worked)

-As an example of this, let’s say a player would struggle coming back from a break down, or dealing with external factors as wind, or not playing on their best surface.
+As an example of this, let’s say a player would struggle coming back from a breakdown, or dealing with external factors like wind, or not playing on their best surface.
 Training how to overcome those situations in practice will automatically help you build resilience for when you face the same problem in competition.

 5. Push the player with knowledge and common sense.

 Uncle Toni often speaks about he always pushed Rafa in different ways, since giving him perspective when he was winning from a young age, to making him understand learning never ends and it is important to keep pushing yourself.

 I saw Rafa for the first time when he was 12, it was impressive, it was exactly like now, not much has changed, fights for every ball never gives up and never stops believing in himself, always wanting to learn and be better.

 This becomes easier when the player naturally pushes themselves but in some cases, maybe even more in “comfortable” environments, the players need a little bit of help and how you do it is important.
 Sharing knowledge with them is important so they can realize for themselves how to do things and realize what it takes.

 Knowing how and when to push the player is critical and only a professional should do it.
 Uncle Toni has mastered that balance with Rafa.

 6. Have the right balance between competition and tennis training

 Too much of either of those two and it will have a negative impact on Resilience.